bkushigian/gto-workbook-solutions/out/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/As8d4s.md

 ### 1. **Approximate each player's equity.
 Who has the equity advantage?**

+### 2. **Give a qualitative description of how each player's range interacts with the board?**

-### 2. **What are the weakest hands that could go all in on the flop?
+### 3. **What are the weakest hands that could go all in on the flop?
 Go for three streets of value on blank turns?**

-### 3. **Which player has the nuts advantage?**
+### 4. **Which player has the nuts advantage?**

-### 4. **How static or dynamic is this flop?
+### 5. **How static or dynamic is this flop?
 What aspects of this flop make it more static or dynamic?
 How do these aspects interact with one another?**

-### 5. **On this flop do you prefer to bet small or large?
+### 6. **On this flop do you prefer to bet small or large?
 With what frequencies would you check and bet?**

-### 6. **Say you adopt a strategy where you either bet with your preferred sizing or check.
+### 7. **Say you adopt a strategy where you either bet with your preferred sizing or check.
 You choose to bet and villain calls.
 What are the best and worst turn cards for your range?**

 ## Hands for flop A<span style="color:#000000;">&spades;</span>8<span style="color:#0088ff;">&diams;</span>4<span style="color:#000000;">&spades;</span>